neetamlimbu/Imperial-Capstone-Project/README.md

 | **F7**	| ~1.0627 |	Week 1 | Volatile, collapsed in Week 7 |
 | **F8** | 9.2523 |	Week 12 |	Strong basin near upper boundary |

+## 7. Final conclusions
+Across twelve rounds, the optimisation strategy evolved from naive exploration to a fully model based, uncertainty aware pipeline.
+Surrogate modelling, ensemble learning, and acquisition driven sampling enabled efficient navigation of complex landscapes.
+Key insights:
+•	Function 5 contained a steep, high value ridge, discovered through boundary exploration.
+•	Function 8 exhibited a smooth, navigable basin near the upper boundary.
+•	Functions 1 and 3 remained flat, confirming limited structure.
+•	Rolling surrogates and ensemble averaging improved stability in later rounds.
+The project demonstrates practical mastery of Bayesian optimisation under strict query constraints.

+## 8. What I learned
+•	How to design experiments under uncertainty
+•	How to build and update surrogate models
+•	How to balance exploration and exploitation
+•	How to interpret uncertainty for decision making
+•	How to structure a multi week optimisation pipeline
+•	How to document and communicate ML workflows professionally

+## 9. Reproducibility
+To reproduce the workflow:
+1. Load initial .npy inputs/outputs (not included in repo; link provided).
+2. Train surrogate models (GPR + ensemble).
+3. Generate candidate points in ([0,1]^d).
+4. Compute acquisition scores (EI or uncertainty weighted).
+5. Select the next query.
+6. Append new data and repeat.

+A full implementation is provided in the notebooks.

+## 10. Documentation
+•	docs/datasheet.md — Data description, limitations, context
+•	docs/model_card.md — Model behaviour, assumptions, interpretability
+•	plots/ — Optimisation trajectories and uncertainty visualisations
+•	notebooks/ — Full code for all functions

+## 11. Visualisations

+All plots are stored in /plots/.

+### Included:
+- best_so_far.png — Best output per function across all weeks
+- f1_trajectory.png … f8_trajectory.png — Per-function output trajectories
+- surrogate_uncertainty_f5.png — GPR mean ± uncertainty
+- surrogate_uncertainty_f8.png — GPR mean ± uncertainty